 There is currently a war for AI talent, and unfortunately most companies will have a hard time hiring a Stanford AI PhD student (or perhaps even a Stanford AI undergrad).
-Since the talent war is largely zero-sum in the short term, working with a recruiting partner that can help you build an AI team will give you a non-trivial advantage.
-However, providing training to your existing team can also be a good way to create a lot of new talent in-house.
+Since the talent war is largely zero-sum in the short term, working with a recruiting partner that can help you build an AI team.